Know Your Rights: Same-Sex Marriage

-25. Can a landlord refuse to rent a house or apartment to me and my spouse?
+23. Can a landlord refuse to rent a house or apartment to my spouse and me?

 No. California law prohibits housing discrimination based on sexual orientation, gender identity, gender expression, and marital status.

 No. California prohibits adoption and foster care agencies from discriminating on the basis of sexual orientation and gender identity.
-However, international adoption follows different rules, and many countries do not allow gay prospective parents to adopt.
+However, international adoption follows different rules, and many countries don't allow gay prospective parents to adopt.

 For more information about your freedom to marry and antidiscrimination protections, please contact us.